Resume for Carpenter

 How can I make my Carpenter resume be noticed?

-Do I need to include references on my resume for carpenter?
+Do I have to include references on my resume for carpenter?

-Do I need to write an introduction letter in addition to my carpenter resume?
+Do I need to write an official cover letter with my resume as a carpenter?

 In your cover letter: